gep13/gep13/input/blog/feedback-from-stylecop-presentation-at-dddsw.md

 Title: Feedback from StyleCop presentation at DDDSW
 Published: 7/6/2012
 Tags:
-- DDDSW
+- dddsw
-- Feedback
+- feedback
-- StyleCop
+- stylecop
 ---

 # DDDSW Speaker Feedback Results are in